christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 ## Features

 * Add unlimited Contacts on the same Form
-* Auto-populate form if the Contact is logged in
+* Auto-populate Form if the Contact is logged in
+* Checksum support to auto-populate Form with URLs like `example.org/some-page/?cid={contact.contact_id}&{contact.checksum}`
 * Define Contact Type: Organization, Individual, Household, and Custom Contact Subtypes
-* Map Custom Fields data
+* Map data from Custom Fields
 * Add Relationships to each Contact
 * Create Activities on Form submission
 * Open a Case on Form submission